Skip to main content

 Data Product Release Lifecycle

-1. Start of a new release cycle
+1. Start of a new release cycle by creating a new draft release

 2. Making changes, either to metadata or to environment-specific configurations